sir4ur0n/blog/posts/polysemy-first-example.markdown

 There's a lot going on!
 Don't panic, as impressive as it may look the first time, you will soon get used to it.

 * the `Member (Embed IO) r` constraint means `r` must have the ability to do `IO`.
 Ideally we would write `Member IO r` but since `IO` is not a Polysemy effect, we need to wrap it as an effect thanks to `Embed`.
 Note we require the `IO` effect because we want our main application to log using `putStrLn`.
 In our tests, we will write another interpreter with a pure function, thus we will not need to require the `IO` effect
-* the `Sem (Log ': r) a -> Sem r a` type signature can be read as "I take a `Sem` monad which has any effect **and the `Log` effect**, and return the same `Sem` monad without that `Log` effect", effectively meaning we are interpreting (destroying) the `Log` effect.
+* the `Sem (Log ': r) a -> Sem r a` type signature can be read as "I take a `Sem` monad which has any effect **and the `Log` effect**, and return the same `Sem` monad without that `Log` effect", effectively meaning we are interpreting (destroying/consuming) the `Log` effect.
 Note, in more recent versions of `Polysemy` (unfortunately not yet available on Stackage), this type signature can be replaced with `InterpreterFor Log r`, which makes the function intention even clearer!
 * note that the implementation does not explicitly mention the input argument (called [pointfree style](https://wiki.haskell.org/Pointfree)), this is how interpreters usually look
 * `interpret` means what follows will be an interpreter
 * since all we know about `r` is that it has the `Log` effect, we need to interpret only its actions (`LogInfo`)